 - The mix of power in Finland nuclear is 23.3 TWh (34%); hydro 15.9 TWh (23%); biofuels & waste 11.9 TWh (17%); wind 7.9 TWh (11%); coal 5.5 TWh (8%); natural gas 3.7 TWh (5%); oil 0.3 TWh; solar 0.3 TWh.

 - Finland’s construction is typical of nuclear plants and beset with cost overruns and delays.
-E.g. Olkiluoto 3, which started in 2005, was expected to finish in 2009.
-Completed late 2021, 12 years late.
+E.g. Construction of Olkiluoto 3 started in 2005.
+Completion date blew out from 2009 to late 2021.
+12 years late.
 However, after producing electricity for about a week, it had to shut down for another 3 months.
 Then, after ramping up to about 30% of the capacity, it encountered another problem, delaying it for another 5 months.
 In June 2022, 17 years later, Olkiluoto 3 provides exactly 0 MW to the Finnish grid

 - In Finland, the wholesale cost of power has been about €50 /MWh for the past decade, but increased over past 2 years to over $100 /MWhr.
 Spikes have been as high as €400, and at peak times to €10,000 due to with poor rainfall, import of power and gas from Russia, and strong demand.